 remove the portal box & rename the convergence fct with its full name “802.1AC IEEE 802.11 Portal Convergence Function”

+r10 – modify the general link definition as agreed upon during the 16/08/22 call.

+Replace DSS with DS_SAP in fig 13c and prefix 802.1AC CF with PMPN

 Modify the GLK definition and add a wireless link definition in clause 3.2

-general link (GLK): Communication mechanisms providing a link between stations (STAs) over the wireless medium suitable for use in an IEEE Std 802.1Q conformant network.
+general link (GLK): a point to point connection between two instances of the IEEE Std 802.1D Internal Sublayer Service that use the ISS-SAP over an IEEE Std 802.11 wireless link between stations (STAs) , suitable for use in an IEEE Std 802.1Q conformant network.

 Update figure 4-13a